 Dr. Jean Gabriel (Gabe) Jolivet is an Associate Professor of Political Science and International Relations and the Program Chair for the Bachelor of Arts in Political Science and Government in the College of Liberal Arts at Ashford University.
-He has a PhD in Political Science with a specialization in Comparative Political Behavior, a Master of Art in Political Science from Purdue University, a Master of Laws in Public Law from Université Laval-Canada and Université de Lyon-France, and a Bachelor of Laws in Civil Law from Université de Lyon-France.
+He holds a Ph.D. in Political Science with a specialization in Comparative Political Behavior and a Master of Art in Political Science from Purdue University, a Master of Laws (LL.M.) in Public Law from Université Laval-Canada and Université de Lyon-France, and a Bachelor of Laws (LL.B.) in Civil Law from Université de Lyon-France.
 Dr. Jolivet was raised in France, where he completed his undergraduate studies.
 He always knew he wanted to go to law school, but upon completing his Master’s degree, decided to go into instructing law rather than practicing it.
 He taught in Kansas and Wisconsin before joining the faculty at Ashford and now instructs a variety of courses covering international law and political science.
 Dr. Jolivet says, “Ashford is a great fit for both my qualifications and my philosophy of education.
 I am committed to maintaining a high level of engagement and easy accessibility for my students.
 I see this commitment as a crucial part of the professional growth process.
 More importantly, this helps foster strong relationships with students, which I have found is one of the most rewarding aspects of teaching.”
-Dr. Jolivet currently resides in Denver, CO with his partner Mathew, their daughter Maddie, and a Beagle named Bingo.
+Dr. Jolivet currently resides in Madison, WI with his husband Mathew, their daughter Maddie, two dogs and one cat.
 The family loves to travel and has been to Europe many times.
 Dr. Jolivet’s dream vacation destination is Machu Picchu, Peru.